 Okay, so software unit testing is great, but how much test coverage is necessary?
 American software engineer Robert C. Martin, also known as Uncle Bob, argues that the goal of test coverage should be that 100 percent of the code is covered.
-Opinions among developers on this issue differ: some support a complete code coverage policy, while others consider this practice redundant—a topic too lengthily for the purposes of this article.
-In any case, when writing unit tests, you can use from many tools that determine the total percentage of the coverage of a project, separate module, or function.
-These tools are also able to graphically display the code sections covered with tests and indicate which sections in the code make the most sense to write unit tests.
+Opinions among developers on this issue differ: some support a complete code coverage policy, while others consider this practice redundant — a topic too lengthily for the purposes of this article.
+In any case, when writing unit tests, you can use many tools that determine the total percentage of the coverage of a project, separate module, or function.
+These tools are also able to graphically display the code sections covered by tests and indicate the sections in the code for which it makes most sense to write unit tests.

-Unit testing may seem like a tedious process, at first, but in the long run, it’s benefits are clear.
-Unit testing ensured that all code meets quality standards before it’s deployed.
+All of the factors listed above are interconnected and imply that unit testing undeniably contributes to improving your software.
+Unit testing may seem like a tedious process at first, but in the long run, its benefits are clear.
+Unit testing ensures that all code meets quality standards before it’s deployed.
 This ensures a reliable engineering environment where quality is paramount.
-Over the course of the product development lifecycle, unit testing saves time, money, and helps developers write better code, more efficiently.
+Over the course of the product development life cycle, unit testing saves time and money, and helps developers write better code, more efficiently.

 Editor’s note: The article was first published on July 15, 2017, and was updated for relevancy and accuracy on December 10, 2020.